opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - try to run continuous ranging example -> stuck at `getDeviceInfo()`
 - learn more about NFC (Near Field Communication)
 - work on MR course theory w7

+### 2019.10.23

+- tried making pictures of PCB
+- checked alibaba for 2 ends ZHR cable
+- work on distance module fw: moving to calibration
+- struggling on the staticInit() function -> error linked with the reference SPADs (got help form Raph)